xmxanuel/mask-flipper/README.md

 ## How does it work?
+- a hashmasks NFT can be transfered into the contract
-The mask flipper contract takes a hash mask from the user and moves it into the NFTX hashmask pool.
-The received mask token is swapped on sushi-swap for WETH.
-Afterwards the WETH is paid out to the user.
+- the contract flips the NFT for a mask token
+- the received mask token is swapped on sushi-swap for WETH
+- WETH is paid out to the user

 All this is happening in one transaction.